“What happened to my website traffic? Why has my conversion rate dropped?”

 It’s easy to check for 404 errors.
 Just login to Search Console and select the website you want to check.

-Click on “Crawl” on the left-hand menu.
-Then, select “Crawl Errors” from the context menu below it.
+Click on “Legacy tools and reports” on the left-hand menu.
+Then, select “Crawl” from the context menu below it.

 On the main page, towards the bottom, you’ll see a section for “URL Errors.”
 Take a look at the table in that section for any 404 Errors.
 They’ll be labeled as “404” in the “Response Code” column.